nstadigs/z2m-homie5-extension/README.md

 ## Future

-When everything works and homie v5 is stable I will create a PR to get this into the zigbee2mqtt codebase as a build-in extension, just like the homeassistant extension
+When everything works and homie v5 is stable I will create a PR to get this into the zigbee2mqtt codebase as a built-in extension, just like the homeassistant extension